huang-qi/HDP-SC/README.md

 ## Project Overview

-**HDP-SC** is a project designed for building a coarse-grained potential for polymer.
+**HDP-SC** is a project designed for building coarse-grained potentials for polymer.

 ## Project Structure
 ```